haz3y0ne/haz3y0ne/README.md

 ![Windows 11](https://img.shields.io/badge/Windows-11-0078D6?style=flat-square&logo=windows&logoColor=white)
 ![macOS Sequoia](https://img.shields.io/badge/macOS-Sequoia-000000?style=flat-square&logo=apple&logoColor=white)

-I work with **JavaScript**, **TypeScript**, and **React** — often in ways that spiral into component libraries, CLI tools, and overengineered screenshot utilities.
-Sometimes I even finish them.

-I'm a **hobbyist developer**, not chasing the corporate ladder — just building things because it's fun (_and because the alternative is meetings_).
-You could say I prefer shipping over synergies.

 ---

-By day, I manage warehouse logistics and keep an e-commerce distribution account from combusting.
-Somewhere along the way, I became the local Excel oracle — probably because I once used a formula with more than three parentheses.
-Now it's just part of the job description.

-By night, I’m a dad to a wildly curious 9-year-old who asks questions I have to Google.
-We get along great.
+I mostly write JavaScript, TypeScript, and React — usually while convincing myself that I *need* to make a custom component library or write another CLI tool.

+Half of what I build starts with “Wouldn’t it be cool if...” and ends with a README that says “Still working on it.”

 ---

-### What you'll find here:

-- ✨ Components, utilities, and over-thought ideas
-- 🧪 Experiments that accidentally became features
-- 📁 Projects that are absolutely still in progress, thank you for asking
+By day, I run logistics and keep an e-comm warehouse from imploding.
+By accident, I became the Excel guy.
+It started with one formula and now I have a reputation.

+By night, I’m a dad to a curious 9-year-old who keeps me on my toes (and occasionally Googling answers).

 ---

+### Around here you’ll find:

+- Components that turned into projects
+- Projects that turned into experiments
+- Experiments that may or may not work in Firefox

+---

-🧠 Writing code is easy.
-Naming things is the real boss fight.
+🧠 Naming things is still harder than writing the actual code.
-🖥️ Linux, Windows, macOS — because I like having trust issues with all three.
+🖥️ I triple-boot — because nothing builds character like debugging the same project on three OSes.

 <details>
-  <summary>📦 More about me (click to expand)</summary>
+  <summary>📦 Fun facts I didn’t know where else to put</summary>

-  - Built my first CLI tool to avoid copy-pasting ZIP codes.
+  - First CLI tool was just to avoid copy/pasting ZIP codes
-  - Spends longer naming projects than finishing them.
+  - Has a backlog longer than his son’s Christmas list
-  - Has a 9-year-old likely to contribute before I finish my backlog.
+  - Once spent 45 minutes naming a folder.
+No regrets.
 </details>